 From the middle of '59, the one-ply vinyl chloride was replaced with a three-ply white/black/white celluloid.
 The celluloid turned yellow with age and mixed with the dark blue (actually dark blue, though it looks black) in the center, giving it a greenish color, hence the nickname "green guard.
 The new 3-ply design also changes the aluminum shield plate on the back side, which used to cover only the control area, into a shape that covers the entire plate.

 The September '61 datings can be seen on the body as well.
 Rosewood fingerboard adopted from mid '59.
 In the early years, the fingerboard was a "slab board" with a flat surface, and from the middle of '62, it became a "round board" with a curved surface.
-The slab board is thicker than the round board, so the thickness and rise of the sound are different, and there is a difference in taste.
+The slab board has a thicker rosewood, so the thickness and rise of the sound is different, and there is a difference in taste.

 The V-neck (triangular neck) was used until '57, and from '58, a thinner, flatter grip was used.
 The thin neck shape was also a characteristic until the early '60s, after which it gradually became thicker.
 In '59, rosewood fingerboard became standard, and the walnut skunk stripe on the one-piece maple neck was eliminated.